liveforone/liveforone/README.md

 <h1>Hello👋 I'm Chan Kim</h1>
+<h2>about me</h2>
 <pre>
 I'm Backend Software Engineer.
-I love Java & Spring.
 I have a desire to learn more and grow more.
+I love make module in js.
+My stack is Java & Node.js!!
 </pre>
 <h2>School</h2>
 <p>